Get in Touch

 • Handling linearly separable data

-• Addressing non-linearly separable data
+• Handling non-linearly separable data

-• Applying kernels for non-linear spaces
+• Utilizing kernels for non-linear spaces

 5. Comprehending Clustering